Terms of Business

 12.5.
 Where the Company is in possession of money due to the Client or received from the Client and due to a third party the Company reserves the right to keep such money to fully offset any money owed to it by the Client under clause 12.4 above.

 12.6.
-The Client or the Company may terminate the Contract after the Initial Period by giving 90 days written notice to the other.
+In respect of retained and subscription services as set out in the Service Specification, the Client or the Company may terminate the Contract after the Initial Period by giving 90 days written notice to the other.

 13. Law and Jurisdiction